Objectives and competences

 Intended learning outcomes - knowledge and understanding

-1. Acquire theoretical and applied knowledge of the methods, techniques and processes of business valuation, its purpose and users, and the legal and professional environment or regulation (PILO 2a).
-(PILO 2a).
+1. Explain the methods and techniques of business valuation, its purpose and users, and the legal and professional environment or regulations.
+(PILO 2a)

-2. Acquire knowledge and understanding of international professional rules in the field of valuation (PILO 2b).
+2. Explain international professional rules in the field of valuation.
+(PILO 2b).

-4. Meet and understand ethical frameworks and ethical dilemmas in the field of business valuation (PILO 4a).
+4. Understand ethical frameworks and ethical dilemmas in the field of company valuation.
+(PILO 4a)

-5. Get practical experience of problems in the field of valuation in a working group.
+5. Solve problems in the field of valuation in a working group.
 (PILO 3c)

 The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.